dolmen/angel-PS1/README.md

 #### TODO

-- `zsh`: porting will be easy (very similar to bash), so that's not my priority
+- `zsh`: porting is considered easy (very similar to bash), so that's not yet at the top of my priority list

 ### Features

-**Note:** The API is not yet complete.
-So, some of this content is still pure vaporware marketing ;)

 Angel's Prompt is not just another new fancy prompt for your Unix shell.
 This is also: